hazelcast/hazelcast-jet/site/docs/operations/docker.md

 docker run hazelcast/hazelcast-jet cat /opt/hazelcast-jet/config/hazelcast-jet.yaml
 ```

-## Package job as a docker image
+## Package Job as a Docker Image

 When your architecture is Docker focused it might be easier to have
 also your job packaged as a Docker image.
 We will use Hazelcast Jet
-image as base image and create an image with hello world job.
-You can
+image as the base image and create an image with Hello World job.
+You
-use the same approach to package any job.
+can use the same approach to package any job.

-Create a file called `Dockerfile` in the <jet home> directory.
+Create a file called `Dockerfile` in the `<jet home>` directory.

 ```text
 FROM hazelcast/hazelcast-jet